-It’s worth noting that SCA is not always applicable.
+It’s worth noting that it's not always applicable.
 If a merchant is exempt, it may complete the authentication with one factor only or with the device data only.

-The aim of SCA is to improve and bolster the security of online transactions and reduce fraud.
-The European Central Bank (ECB) recorded a 66% increase in card-not-present fraud between 2011-2016 so one of the aims of SCA is to make it more difficult for fraud to be committed.
+The aim is to improve and bolster the security of online transactions and reduce fraud.
+The European Central Bank (ECB) recorded a 66% increase in card-not-present fraud between 2011-2016 so one of the aims of the authentication is to make it more difficult for fraud to be committed.

 SCA shall be required where the merchant’s payment services provider and the customer’s bank or card provider are located in the European Economic Area (EEA).
-If either is located outside the EEA, the payment services provider is required to use its ‘best efforts’ to apply SCA.
+If either is located outside the EEA, the payment services provider is required to use its ‘best efforts’ to apply Strong Customer Authentication.

-In the UK, the Financial Conduct Authority (FCA) has expressed a firm desire for the SCA to continue to apply after Brexit, regardless of the timing or outcome of Brexit, and other European regulators have expressed the same sentiments.
+In the UK, the Financial Conduct Authority (FCA) has expressed a firm desire for it to continue to apply after Brexit, regardless of the timing or outcome of Brexit, and other European regulators have expressed the same sentiments.

 The original deadline for implementation was 14 September 2019.
 On 16 October 2019, the European Banking Authority (EBA) extended the deadline until 31 December 2020.